volkodava/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![Center lane image](doc/center_image.png)

-To get more data points I used image augmentation, I also flipped images and angles thinking that this would this would solve the left turn bias problem.
+To get more data points I used image augmentation, I also flipped images and angles thinking that this would solve the left turn bias problem.
 For example, here is an image that has then been flipped:

 ![Flipped Image](doc/flipped_image.png)

 At the beginning I had 24108 number of data points (center, left, right included).
-I then preprocessed this data by reducing the occurrences of low and zero angle data points I've got 11541 data points.
+I then preprocessed this data by reducing the occurrences of low and zero steering angle data points and got 11541 data points.

 I finally randomly shuffled the data set and put 20% of the data into a validation set ([link](model.py#L94))